screenl/nyush-durf-2024-pl/README.md

 a number of fundamental properties satisfied by barycentric spaces.
 A barycentric space is a generalisation of the notion of real vector space, defined axiomatically as sets equipped with a barycentric notion of addition.
-We will formally establish a result by Ehrhard-Mellies-Theron which provides sufficient and necessary conditions for a barycentric space to be faithfully embedded in a real vector space.
+We will formally establish a result by Ehrhard-Mellies-Theorem which provides sufficient and necessary conditions for a barycentric space to be faithfully embedded in a real vector space.